Essential Google Analytics Website Metrics To Track

 Why It’s Important

-Tracking goal completions with Google Analytics website metrics helps measure how well your website supports business objectives and optimizes user journeys for more efficient goal achievement.
+Tracking goal completions using Google Analytics website metrics helps measure how well your website supports business objectives and optimizes user journeys to achieve goals more efficiently.

 2. Conversion Rate